Checking and Testing Code#

 System level testing#

-This validation testing will tell us in the overall system runs, and produces valid results.
-Such tests should be repeated when changes are made to the software, to ensure the changes have not introduced errors.
+This validation testing will tell us if the overall system runs and produces valid results.
+Such tests should be repeated when changes are made to the software to ensure the changes have not introduced errors.

 • new Python language releases